Delaware Again Ranked Best State To Work From Home Since Coronavirus Pandemic Began

 Alaska came in last place again in this year’s rankings.

-According to WalletHub, 71% of Americans worked from home since the pandemic began and 54% said they’d like to continue even after the pandemic ends.MORE NEWS: 'These Are Our Children That Are Dying In The Streets': Philly Faith Leaders Again Zeroing In On Gun Violence Epidemic
+According to WalletHub, 71% of Americans worked from home since the pandemic began and 54% said they’d like to continue even after the pandemic ends.MORE NEWS: Derek Chauvin Trial: Pennsylvania National Guard Activated To Philadelphia As Officials Prepare For Verdict

 You can check out the full WalletHub rankings here.